uArm-Developer/Controller/scene_demo/joystick_with_uArm/README.md

 The Controler control uArm to move and control gripper to catch somethings.

+# How to connect the uArm
+1、Use TYPE-C wire connect the uArmController

+2、Use TYPE-C wire connect the uArm

+3、Power on the uArm

+4、Power on the uArmController and press the reset button

 # How to use the demo
 1. Download this project **joystick_with_uArm.ino**.
    Learn how to download single file from GitHub [https://github.com/uArm-Developer/SwiftProForArduino/wiki/How-to-download-single-file-from-GitHub](https://github.com/uArm-Developer/SwiftProForArduino/wiki/How-to-download-single-file-from-GitHub "url")